camunda-community-hub/zeebe-dmn-worker/README.md

 # zb-dmn-extension
 Zeebe task worker for DMN.
 It uses the Camunda DMN engine to evaluate decisions.
-The decisions are read from a directory (default 'repo').
+The decisions are read from local directory.

 * register for tasks of type 'DMN'
-* task requires a header 'decisionRef' which holds the id of the decision to evaluate
+* required task header 'decisionRef' => id of the decision to evaluate
-* task is completed with payload 'result' which contains the decision result
+* completes task with payload 'result' which contains the complete decision result

+## How to build

+Build with Maven

+`mvn clean install`

+## How to run

+Execute the JAR file via

+`java -jar target/zeebe-dmn.jar`

+## How to configure

+You can provide a properties file `application.properties` to configure the Zeebe client and set

+* the directory of the DMN repository (default: 'repo')
+* the task topic (default: 'default-topic')